gettalong/hexapdf/man/man1/hexapdf.1.md

 Some commands allow the specification of pages using a *PAGES* argument.
 This argument is expected to be a comma separated list of single page numbers or page ranges of the form *START*-*END*.
 The character '**e**' represents the last page and can be used instead of a single number or in a range.
+If a number is preceded by an '**r**', the pages are counted from the end (i.e. *r1* would be the last page).
 The pages are used in the order in which the are specified.

 If the start number of a page range is higher than the end number, the pages are used in the reverse order.